JasmineA04/System-Admin-Projects/Docker.README.md

       - './logs:/var/log/gitlab'
       - './data:/var/opt/gitlab'
 ````
-## Docker Picture
+### Docker Picture
 - In the document attached to the respository has the picture of sucessfully loging into the GitLab directory and succesfully running it.
 - Giving out the following information; Container ID, Image, Command, when it was Created, Status, If it is Running, Ports, Port mapping and its Name

-## Logging into the the GitLab browser:
+### Logging into the the GitLab browser:
 - Using the command of **ip addr** verify the host IP
 - Go into the web browswer and type **http://localhost** #http or https depending on the port
+- Waint 5 to 10 minuts for first time user to configure GitLab with the server

+### GitLab Picture
+- The first picture depects the login screen for GitLab after the configuration is completed.
+- The second picture shows what are the figure for GitLab once logged in.

 ## Problem
 - When trying to exectue the command of writing docker-compose.yml an error was showing whenever I was trying to execte the command.
 The error was that I was writing it on my user account and not in root.
 I added **sudo** on the command and that resolved it.
+- I didn't know that I had to wait for the configuration so I started restarting gitlab multiple times.
+I then read that I had to wait and let the configuration to be completed.